calvinfeng/MegaPx/README.md

-# MegaPX
+# MegaPx

 ## Minimum Viable Product
-MegaPX is an image hosting web application inspired by 500px.
+MegaPx is an image hosting web application inspired by 500px.
 In terms of functionality and front-end design, MegaPX closely mimics 500px except for one part; location-based image fetching.
-MegaPX will exhibit photo-works that were taken in your geological region.
+MegaPX will exhibit photo-works that were taken in your geological area.

 ## Product Goals and Priorities
 The following are the key milestone for a functional MVP.